Care Certificate

 The Care Certificate Outline:

 The Care Certificate is an identified set of standards that health and social care workers adhere to in their daily working life.
-Designed with the non-regulated workforce in mind, the Care Certificate gives everyone the confidence that these workers have the same introductory skills, knowledge and behaviours to provide compassionate, safe and high quality care and support.
+Designed with the non-regulated workforce in mind, the Care Certificate gives everyone the confidence that workers have the same introductory skills, knowledge and behaviours to provide compassionate, safe and high quality care and support.

 Duration: